Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Conclusions

 The simulated datasets have several limitations nonetheless.
 The three-layer head model is a simplified version of the true head anatomy.
 In particular, it does not take into account the cerebrospinal fluid and other subtle anatomical tissues.
-Besides, the considered conductivity distributions have an average skull-to-brain ratio of $3:10$, which has been shown to be a difficult quantity to estimate \cite{Lai05,Oostendorp00} and appears to affect the performances metrics.
+Besides, the considered conductivity distributions have an average skull-to-brain ratio of $3:10$, which has been shown to be a difficult quantity to estimate \cite{Lai05,Oostendorp00} and appears to affect the performance metrics.
 A brain stroke is a complex phenomenon which evolves with time, and it is so far unclear how to precisely model its conductivity values, both in the hemorrhagic and in the ischemic case.

 This work leaves many open directions for future studies.
 A natural one is to consider more realistic datasets.
-To our knowledge, the only publicly available dataset with real EIT data on human patients has been released by UCL \cite{goren2018multi}.
+To our knowledge, the only publicly available dataset with real EIT data on human patients has been released by University College London \cite{goren2018multi}.
 The dataset comprises data from only 18 patients, which is far from the size of our training set (40\,000 samples), but could be used as a test set after training on synthetic data.
 Datasets from phantom data would also be an important intermediate step to validate the generation of synthetic measurements.
+On a related note, cases of nested inclusions should also be taken into account.

 Another important direction is to implement more refined machine learning algorithms.
 We found that a simple 2-layer FCNN ourperforms a more sophisticated CNN, though we did not investigate in depth the problem of designing an optimal network architecture for our EIT data.
 This certainly leaves room for improvements in the performance.